BottlecapDave/HomeAssistant-TargetTimeframes/_docs/setup/rolling_target_timeframe.md

 ### Evaluation mode

-Because the time frame that is being evaluated is currently moving, you might want to set how/when the target times are evaluated in order to make the selected times more or less dynamic.
+Because the time frame that is being evaluated could change at different frequencies depending on the source, you might want to set how/when the target times are evaluated in order to make the selected times more or less dynamic.

 #### All existing target timeframes are in the past